FaisalBinAhmed/MeiliFinder/README.md

 ]
 ```

-Please refer to the sample `instances.json` file in the root directory.
+Please refer to the sample `sample.instances.json` file in the root directory.
+You can rename it to `instances.json` and add your Meilisearch instance details to it.

 ## Install globally